rcgsheffield/sheffield_hpc/stanage/software/apps/abaqus.rst

 .. note::

+  To use the ABAQUS GUI you will need to be in a :ref:`flight graphical session on Stanage <flight-desktop>`.
 Users must unset the SLURM environment variable SLURM_GTIDS.
 Failure to do so will cause Abaqus to get stuck due to the MPI that Abaqus ships with not supporting the SLURM scheduler.
 SLURM_GTIDS should be unset for both interactive/GUI and batch jobs:

   ``unset SLURM_GTIDS``